 Thursday night is tapioca night in this area, the majority of the international student community can be found on the plastic chairs outside Mari’s little tapioca stand in the Centrinho of Lagoa da Conceição.

-article, as I love it so damn much!
 Like the Brazilian version of mulled wine (a concoction of sweet red wine, traditional Brazilian sugarcane liquor (cachaça), ginger, cloves and cinnamon, all heated to perfection) this drink is liquid comfort and cosiness.

 Once it became too expensive to buy so many cups from the little street stands, we made the mistake of trying out making homemade quentão… It worked out so deliciously that now we drink litres of the stuff!